ndd21/PHYS281/docs/demo-python-terminal.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/11Xayj8lZi4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-A @(terminal) is a text-based window into which you can type commands and view outputs.
+A [terminal](glossary.md#terminal) is a text-based window into which you can type commands and view outputs.

 You can run Python as an interactive environment within a terminal.
 Within this you can type and run any Python commands.
 The terminal is useful for quick calculations and prototyping.